-- Contact Details of yourself and those in your group: name, address, phone number
+- Contact details for you and everyone in your group: name, age, address, and cell phone number

-- Nature or focus of trip (hiking, climbing, etc.)
+- Nature or focus of trip: hiking, climbing, boating, snowmachining, etc.

-- Itinerary: Trail name, and if possible map with trail shown, additional details such as, “Leave Carlanna Lake Trailhead, hike to Avalanche Chute waterfall area, have lunch and take pictures, come back to Carlanna Lake Trailhead.”
-Include key trip elements.
+- Itinerary: trail name, map highlighting planned route, and additional details noting key trip elements, such as, “Leave Carlanna Lake trailhead, hike to Avalanche Chute waterfall area, have lunch and take pictures, come back to Carlanna Lake trailhead.”

-- Additional information you could include: description of clothing you are wearing, a photo of the bottom of your shoe, details on pets with you, food and water amounts with you, GPS coordinates.
+- Additional information that you can include: description of clothing and footwear, photo of the bottom of your shoe, details of pets joining you, food and water types and amounts being carried, GPS coordinates

-What if our plans change once we are on the trail?
+What if our plans change during the trip?

-If you know there is a potential for your plans to change based on conditions or weather, you should include your alternate trip details in the same plan AND call to inform your home contact once that decision has been made on the trail.
+If you know there is a potential for your plans to change based on conditions or weather, you should include your alternate trip details in the same trip plan AND inform your trip plan contact upon engaging in your alternative plans.